pypa/packaging.python.org/source/overview.rst

 Python binary distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Python's real power comes from its ability to integrate with the software ecosystem, in particular libraries written in C, C++, Fortran, Rust, and other languages.
-This is why wheels exist.
+So much of Python's practical power comes from its ability to integrate with the software ecosystem, in particular libraries written in C, C++, Fortran, Rust, and other languages.

+(TODO: This is why wheels exist, etc.)

+Binary distributions are best when they come with source distributions to match.
+This way, even if you don't upload pre-built versions of your code for every operating system, users of other platforms can still build it for themselves.
+Python and PyPI make it easy to upload both.

 Packaging Applications